kmedeksaite/cypress-training/README.md

 We will start by creating a new file inside the `cypress/integration` folder.
 You can name whatever you want as long as it finishes with `_spec.js`.
 I will name it `main_spec.js`.

 With this new file created, let's think about the features of our app:
-- Users can add add todos
+- Users can add todos
 - Users can mark todos as completed
 - Users can delete todos
 - Todos are saved in the storage (if the page is reloaded no information will be lost.)